abis1723/hoteliers-email-service/README.md

 I deployed the code in AWS.
 I have created two separate lambda functions and the lambdas are triggered by API which is configured in AWS API Gateway.
 I used Serverless framework  to automate the deployment.

 ### Style Guide
-Please follow the google styleguides for [javascript](https://google.github.io/styleguide/jsguide.html) and [html](https://google.github.io/styleguide/htmlcssguide.html)
+Followed the google styleguides for [javascript](https://google.github.io/styleguide/jsguide.html) and [html](https://google.github.io/styleguide/htmlcssguide.html)

 #### Indentation
-Please use two spaces for indentation instead of tabs in all javascript, css, html and json files.
+Used two spaces for indentation instead of tabs in all javascript, css, html and json files. (vs code default indentation)

 #### File naming conventions
-Use lower case file names, with hyphens separating words.
+Used lower case file names, with hyphens separating words.
 For example:
 index.js, email-handler.js